 Freelancer.com Fee Structure

 Fees for freelancers according to Freelancer.com varies depending on the type of project or service and plan that you have successfully bid on.
-The following fee structures provides a basic idea of what they can be:
+So, how much does a Freelancer.com cost?

 - For contests – 10% or $5.00 USD, whichever is greater